gokuljs/TMDB/README.md

 ```bash
 npm run test
 ```
-# Project Folder Structure
+# Project Structure

+This project is structured to support a scalable and maintainable architecture, utilizing the Next.js framework, TypeScript, and Tailwind CSS among other technologies.
+Below is an outline of the main directories and files, along with their purpose within the application.

-## /app
+## Directory Structure

-### /__components
+- **/app**
-Holds the main application logic and page-specific components, following Next.js 14 app router folder conventions.
+  - **/__components**: Contains the main application logic and page-specific components, adhering to Next.js 14 app router folder conventions.

-### /globals.css
-The global CSS file that is applied throughout the app.
+  - **/globals.css**: Global styles that are applied throughout the app.

-## /components/ui
-Includes reusable Global UI components.

-## /lib/hooks
+- **/components/ui**: Houses reusable UI components for global use across the application.

-Houses utility functions, custom hooks, and models defining the data structures used throughout the app.
+- **/lib/hooks**: Dedicated to utility functions, custom hooks, and models that define the data structures used in the app.

-## /public
-Contains all static assets like logos and icons used in the UI.
+- **/public**: Stores all static assets like logos and icons, accessible throughout the UI.

 ## Root Files

-- `.eslintrc.json`: Configuration for ESLint to maintain code quality.
+- **.eslintrc.json**: Configures ESLint for code quality standards.
-- `.gitignore`: Specifies intentionally untracked files to ignore by Git.
+- **.gitignore**: Lists files and directories for Git to ignore.
-- `.prettierignore`: Lists files that Prettier will ignore when formatting.
+- **.prettierignore**: Specifies files to exclude from Prettier formatting.
-- `.prettierrc`: Configuration for Prettier code formatter.
+- **.prettierrc**: Configures Prettier for code formatting.
-- `components.json`: Could contain metadata about components used in the project.
+- **components.json**: (Optional) Contains metadata about the project's components.
-- `jest.config.ts`: Configuration for Jest, a JavaScript testing framework.
-- `jest.setup.ts`: Setup file for Jest tests to configure or set up before the tests run.
+- **jest.config.ts**: Configures Jest for testing.
+- **jest.setup.ts**: Provides setup configurations for Jest tests.
-- `next-env.d.ts`: TypeScript declaration file for Next.js which ensures Next.js types are picked up by the TypeScript compiler.
+- **next-env.d.ts**: TypeScript declaration file for Next.js, ensuring type safety.
-- `next.config.mjs`: Configuration file for Next.js.
+- **next.config.mjs**: Main configuration file for Next.js.
-- `package-lock.json`: Automatically generated file for any operations where npm modifies either the node_modules tree or `package.json`.
+- **package-lock.json**: Locks the versions of npm dependencies for consistent installs.
-- `package.json`: Defines the project metadata and the list of dependency packages.
+- **package.json**: Defines project metadata and lists dependencies.
-- `postcss.config.js`: Configuration file for PostCSS, a tool for transforming CSS with JavaScript plugins.
+- **postcss.config.js**: Configuration for PostCSS, enhancing CSS processing.
-- `README.md`: Markdown file with the project's introduction, setup guide, and other helpful information.
+- **README.md**: Introduces and provides setup instructions for the project.
-- `tailwind.config.ts`: Configuration file for Tailwind CSS, a utility-first CSS framework.
+- **tailwind.config.ts**: Configures Tailwind CSS for utility-first styling.
-- `tsconfig.json`: Configuration file for the TypeScript compiler.
+- **tsconfig.json**: Sets the TypeScript compiler options for the project.

+This structure is designed to promote efficient development practices and ensure a clear organization of the project's codebase.

 ## Bonus Features